-They are protected under both federal and state law and may not be shot or killed.
-Be sure of identification if you are hunting coyotes or bobcats.
+Both are protected by state and federal laws so they cannot be shot or killed.
+Be sure of identification if you are hunting coyote (statewide), or bobcats (northern WA).

-REPORT WOLF OR OTHER WILDLIFE OBSERVATIONS AT: WDFW.WA.GOV/GET-INVOLVED/REPORT-OBSERVATIONS
+REPORT WOLF OR OTHER WILDLIFE OBSERVATIONS AT:

+WDFW.WA.GOV/GET-INVOLVED/REPORT-OBSERVATIONS